 Many health food stores have bulk aisles where you can load up things like oatmeal, grains, nuts, and even snack foods.
 While most conventional grocery stores don’t have large bulk sections, you can usually find at least a bulk coffee bean section.

 When the bulk bins purchasing options are limited, go for large bulk bags.
-Instead of individually wrapped servings up chips that are then packaged again, get the “party sized” bag of chips and use bulk food storage containers such as jars or canister to store them.
+Instead of individually wrapped servings of chips that are then packaged again, get the “party sized” bag of chips and use bulk food storage containers such as jars or canister to store them.
 Then use small reusable containers to pack your food to go.

 So get ready to love bulk foods!
 It is one of the easy ways to go green every day of the year.
 What products do you buy in bulk?
 Have you considered asking your grocer to carry more bulk items?